 Sick pets may be hard to spot, but if they can be, make a rule to resist grooming services for that animal until they regain their health.
 You don’t want to make all of your other clients sick just because one animal had a cold!
 Pet groomers are not veterinarians, so they should try to prevent sickness instead of treat it.
 The more sickness you can prevent, the more clients you will be able to groom!

-To learn more about grooming services and to find out how you can become a professional pet groomer, visit our website to learn more about Merryfield School of Pet Grooming in Ft.
+To learn more about grooming services and to find out how you can become a professional pet groomer, visit our website to learn more about Merryfield Academy in Ft.
 Lauderdale, Florida!